Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Threat Model and Bug Oracle

 \subsection{Exploit Discovery Workflow}

 To set up the stage, we present the workflow overview in this work.
 The workflow is depicted in Figure~\ref{fig:overview}.
 To discover vulnerabilities and exploits in an actual mempool, one has to 0) set up \textsc{mpfuzz} by various parameters (as will be introduced), 1) reduce the mempool from its original configuration to a much smaller version, named mempool under test (MUT).
 2) \textsc{mpfuzz} is run on the reduced MUT deployed locally (with settings described in \S~\ref{sec:mut:setting}).
 Fuzzing leads to the discovery of short exploits.
 3) Short exploits are extended to the longer ones, that is, actual exploits.
-4) The success of the actual exploit is evaluated on the actual mempools deployed in close-to-operational settings, such as using popular Ethereum testnets like Goerli (see \S~\ref{sec:evaluate:testnet}) or a network we set up locally running unmodified Ethereum clients (see \S~\ref{sec:evaluate:locking} and \S~\ref{appdx:sec:additional-attack-evaluation}).
+4) The success of the actual exploit is evaluated on the actual mempools deployed in close-to-operational settings, such as using popular Ethereum testnets like Goerli (see \S~\ref{sec:evaluate:testnet}) or a network we set up locally running unmodified Ethereum clients (see \S~\ref{sec:evaluate:locking}, \S~\ref{sec:evaluate:locking2} and \S~\ref{sec:setup:singlenode} ).
 Fuzzing a reduced mempool (MUT) instead of an original one is necessary to ensure the efficient execution of the \textsc{mpfuzz}, which entails many iterations of re-initiating and populating the mempool.
-We discuss and evaluate the possible false positives that could be introduced by fuzzing smaller MUT in \S~\ref{sec:falsepositives}.